 Note: Disconnecting your integrations, which you can do by clicking the red “Disconnect” button shown in the above screen recording, does not delete any data that was added to your contacts’ records.
 However, future data will not be recorded if you disconnect.

 Ultimately, Deep Data Integrations enhance contact-specific engagement, which you can effortlessly execute via automations.
-Shopify and BigCommerce are our first two, and others are on the horizon.

-Feel free to submit your own ideas to us here.
+Feel free to submit your ideas to us here.
 We rely on your voices to know what features can make ActiveCampaign better for all who use it.